- What Is Lutein?

 Additional Nutrients That Could Prove Useful for Ocular Health

-Scientists combine zeaxanthin and lutein with other nutrients, like vitamin C and vitamin E. The reason for such an approach could be that a combination of these nutrients may do more for the eyes than taking either of them alone.
+Scientists combine zeaxanthin and lutein with other nutrients, like vitamin C and vitamin E. This can mean that a combination of these nutrients may do more for the eyes than taking either of them alone.
 Take a look at these vital nutrients below.

 - Vitamin E – This vitamin is a crucial antioxidant.
 When combined with lutein, it can shield the retinal cells from redox imbalance.
 That’s what makes it an essential component in the retina, for both peripheral and macular regions.